Manifest.mf specification

 Declare two or more flags are mutually exclusive.
 For example, a flag json

-that outputs JSON format will be exclusive to the flag text
+that outputs in JSON format will be exclusive to the flag text

 , which outputs in plain text format.